Applying to the MEng

 Graduate students and undergraduate students are different categories of students; students are not allowed to alternate between statuses, but can hold both statuses at once.
 If you are unsure when to declare grad status, the EECS Undergraduate Office will be able to advise you.

 Deferring MEng Entry

 You may defer MEng entry for up to two years after your graduation.
+The two year deferral begins upon graduation, not upon when you were offered admission to the program.
 Read below for the timelines and action items to prepare for your return.
-Longer deferral periods can be requested by petition before your initial deferral period expires (email email@example.com) and are typically only granted for extenuating circumstances.
+Longer deferral periods can be requested by petition before your initial deferral period expires (email firstname.lastname@example.org) and are typically only granted for extenuating circumstances.

 - MEng is a 2-3 term program.
 Make a plan for completing the coursework + thesis within 2-3 terms.

 - Get in touch with the EECS Undergrad Office (email@example.com) to confirm your MEng entry term is accurate in our records.